 Beloved since 1939, the Blue Swallow Motel is well worth an overnight stay.

-Family owned and operated, Blue Swallow Motel features vintage motel rooms updated with a few essential modern touches such as free WiFi.
+Family-owned and operated, Blue Swallow Motel features vintage motel rooms updated with a few essential modern touches, such as free WiFi.

 Friendly hospitality and a fabulous neon sign further make your stay memorable.